-- In his most recent time out on Friday, the lefty threw 5 2/3 innings against the Cleveland Guardians, giving up two earned runs while surrendering six hits.
+- In his last time out on Sunday, the righty threw five innings against the Tampa Bay Rays, allowing one earned run while surrendering two hits.

 Guardians Betting Trends

-- The Guardians have entered the game as underdogs 83 times this season and won 38, or 45.8%, of those games.
+- This season, the Guardians have been the underdog 79 times and won 36, or 45.6%, of those games.